opendocsg/slw-judgments-backfill/2003_SGHC_77/report.md

 15     For cases under s 354, Yong CJ had also said in _Ng Chiew Kiat v Public Prosecutor_

-[2000] 1 SLR 370 that nine months’ imprisonment and caning is warranted for acts of molest involving intrusion of the victim’s private parts although in _Toh Kok How v Public Prosecutor_ [1995] 1 SLR 735, the accused was also sentenced by Yong CJ to nine months’ imprisonment and three strokes of the cane for using his knuckles to press onto the right breast of the victim.
+<span class="citation">[2000] 1 SLR 370</span> that nine months’ imprisonment and caning is warranted for acts of molest involving intrusion of the victim’s private parts although in _Toh Kok How v Public Prosecutor_ <span class="citation">[1995] 1 SLR 735</span>, the accused was also sentenced by Yong CJ to nine months’ imprisonment and three strokes of the cane for using his knuckles to press onto the right breast of the victim.
 On the other hand, Yong CJ also said in _Ng Chiew Kiat_ that there were offences under s 354 which were relatively minor for which a fine would suffice.
 Ultimately, the appropriate sentence would depend on the nature of the act of molest as well as the circumstances surrounding the commission of the offence.

 16     I accepted Mr Hamid’s submission that in the case before me, the gravity of the offences and the circumstances surrounding the commission of the offences under s 377 stood somewhere between the case of _Lim Hock Hin Kelvin_ and _Adam Bin Darsin_.